CrayziGomez/collectoroom/README.md

 ---

-## Phase 2: Firebase Storage & Feature Enhancement
+## Phase 2: Firebase Storage, Permissions & Feature Enhancement

-This phase integrates Firebase Storage for file uploads, starting with user avatars.
+This phase integrates Firebase Storage, ensures the correct permissions are set, and enables file uploads.

 ### 2.1: Enable Firebase Storage
 - **Objective:** Activate the Storage service in your Firebase project.